Gavin304/AWC_Control_Low_level/README.md

 # AWC Low Level Motor Controller

-This project provides low-level motor control and speed feedback for a differential drive robot using an Arduino-compatible microcontroller.
+This project provides low-level motor control and speed feedback for a differential drive robot for Autonomous Wheel Chair robot using an Arduino-compatible microcontroller.
 It interfaces with two motors via DACs (Adafruit MCP4725), reads wheel speed via pulse inputs, and communicates with a host computer over serial.

 ## Features